AztecProtocol/aztec-v1-specification/README.md

 #### 2) `GSNRecipientTimestampSignature.sol`
 This is a custom AZTEC bouncer GSN contract whose purpose is to restrict/provide permissioning as to which Ethereum accounts are allowed to make use of AZTEC meta-transactions.

-The GSN works by requiring that the gas payer, in this case the AZTEC `AccountRegistry` contract, maintains a deposit of Ether on the GSN `RelayHub` contract.
+The GSN works by requiring that the gas payer, in this case the AZTEC `AccountRegistry` contract, maintain a deposit of Ether on the GSN `RelayHub` contract.
 This balance decreases over time as user's transactions are processed and paid for.
 In order to prevent spam and the malicious draining of funds, the `GSNRecipientTimestampSignature.sol` exists to provide permissioning as to which users are eligible to have free transactions.

 It does this through the method `acceptRelayedCall()`.
 This is called before a transaction is sent and processed by the GSN.
 It takes `approvalData` as a argument, which is then decoded to generate two parameters: `maxTimestamp` and `signature`.

 ##### `maxTimestamp`
 `maxTimestamp` represents the maximum length of time for which a signed free transaction is valid to have it's gas paid for.

-This is important because although it is AZTEC servers that sign transaction to be relayed, users can technically relay them at any point in time.
+This is important because although it is AZTEC servers that sign transactions to be relayed, users can technically relay them at any point in time.
 This opens up the possibility of a malicious user accumulating large numbers of signed transactions and then griefing the AZTEC contracts, draining all the GSN ether.
 By including the following check in `acceptRelayedCall()`

 ```
 if (block.timestamp > maxTimestamp) {